 - RAM – Used for juggling multiple applications at once.
 More RAM can give you a speed boost.
 These days, 8GB RAM is the minimum to aim for.
 16GB or 32GB is only needed for high-end machines.

 - Graphics card – An additional graphics card is used for gaming and image editing.
 If you only need to browse the web, email and stream video, you can live without an advanced graphics card.

 An integral part of the laptop, the processor will determine how powerful your computer is.
 There are two main players in the laptop space, Intel and AMD, although the vast majority of the models you’ll find on store shelves with feature an Intel chip.
 These typically come in the flavour of i3, i5 or i7.
 In the most basic terms, the bigger the number, the better the processor.

 An Intel Core i3 processor will be fine for anyone not looking to do much on their laptop outside basic tasks.
 But, for those needing raw power and a chip that can handle heavy workloads, the i7 is the best choice.
 It’s also important to check the generation of your Intel processor.
-Receiving regular upgrades, an i7 processor from 2014 is a totally different beast to one in 2018.
-Know the latest generation of Intel when shopping around (it's currently 8th, with 9th on the way), and don’t get duped into picking up something that is already dated.
+Receiving regular upgrades, an i7 processor from 2014 is a totally different beast to one in 2019.
+Know the latest generation of Intel when shopping around (most devices are on the 9th, with 10th gen products starting to appear), and don’t get duped into picking up something that is already dated.